Robert R. Wilson: Awards and honors

 Wilson received many awards and honors, including the Elliott Cresson Medal from the Franklin Institute in 1964, the National Medal of Science in 1973, and the Department of Energy's Enrico Fermi Award in 1984.
-He was elected to the National Academy of Sciences and the American Philosophical Society, and was president of the American Physical Society in 1985.In 1986, Wilson received the Golden Plate Award of the American Academy of Achievement.
+He was elected to the National Academy of Sciences and the American Philosophical Society, and was president of the American Physical Society in 1985.
+In 1986, Wilson received the Golden Plate Award of the American Academy of Achievement.

 Death

 Wilson suffered a stroke in 1999, from which he never recovered.
-He died on January 16, 2000, at the age of 85, at a nursing home in Ithaca, New York, and was buried at the 19th-century Pioneer Cemetery on the Fermilab site.
+He died on January 16, 2000, at the age of 85, at a nursing home in Ithaca, New York, and was buried at the 19th-century Pioneer Cemetery (established 1839) on the Fermilab site on Batavia Road near Fermilab Site 39.
 He was survived by his wife, Jane; his three sons, Daniel, Jonathan and Rand; and his sister, Mary Jane Greenhill.
 His papers are in the Cornell University Library.